Barack Obama finds rare bipartisan support by bashing social-media shaming

 "Good for Obama," wrote conservative pundit Ann Coulter, adding in parentheses that her comment was "Not sarcastic!"

-On Tuesday, Obama was roughly 50 minutes into a discussion with young leaders about their activism when he mentioned that he had started to notice a worrisome trend "among young people, particularly on college campuses."
+On Tuesday, Obama was roughly 50 minutes into a discussion with young leaders about their activism when he mentioned that he had started to notice a worrisome trend "among young people, particularly on college campuses".

-"There is this sense sometimes of, 'The way of me making change is to be as judgmental as possible about other people,' and that's enough," he said, noting that the mind-set was only "accelerated by social media."
+"There is this sense sometimes of, 'The way of me making change is to be as judgmental as possible about other people,' and that's enough," he said, noting that the mind-set was only "accelerated by social media".

-Obama went on to describe an example of the behavior he was cautioning against.
+Obama went on to describe an example of the behaviour he was cautioning against.

 "If I tweet or hashtag about how you didn't do something right or used the wrong verb, then I can sit back and feel pretty good about myself, because man you see how woke I was?" he said, drawing laughter from the audience.